 Diverse applications of internet of things in construction industry

-The industry experienced a 12% decline in the number of IoT-related patent applications in Q2 2023 compared with the previous quarter.
-On an annual basis, the number of IoT-related patent applications in the construction industry witnessed a rise of 9% compared with Q2 2022.
+The industry experienced a 38% decline in the number of IoT-related patent applications in Q3 2023 compared with the previous quarter.
+On an annual basis, the number of IoT-related patent applications in the construction industry witnessed a drop of 27% compared with Q3 2022.

 Strategic deal trends in internet of things in construction industry